ParadiseforAndaChen/FLOW-DISENTANGLED-FEATURE-IMPORTANCE/README.md

    Use `Exp6_plot.py` to generate the corresponding figures.

 9. **Exp7**: Implementation of the experiments in Appendix E.2.
-   Run `map.py` to generate the result and corresponding figure.
+   Run `map.py` to generate the result and the figure.